Professional shogi player: JSA

 The JSA has a separate system for women's professionals (女流棋士 Joryū Kishi) and ranks them from 3-kyū to 6-dan.
 Women's professionals are ranked and promoted differently than professionals (kishi) by the JSA.
 As of August 2019, there are 58 active JSA women's professionals.
 Strong women's professionals are able to participate in some tournaments with men, but most professional tournaments are restricted to regular professionals.
 However, there are also major title matches and other tournaments for women only.
 Many of the women's tournaments are also open to the public for amateur female players who are not members of the JSA or LPSA.
 Until the 1990s, the strongest women's professionals were considered to be roughly equivalent to 1- or 2-dan apprentices in playing strength.
-Now, the strongest women's professionals are close to professional level, playing equivalent to 3-dan apprentices.
+In recent years, the overall strength of women's professionals has improved and two (Fukuma and Nishiyama) have had performed well enough against regular professional in official games to qualify for the Professional Admission Test.

 Strong female amateur players aged 25 or under who wish to become a women's professional must be accepted into the JSA's Kenshūkai (研修会 "training group").
 Female amateurs who are promoted to Class C1 are granted the rank of provisional women's professional 3-kyū.

 Those achieving the provisional rank of 3-kyū have two years to gain promotion to the rank of 2-kyū and thus obtain regular women's professional status.

 Prior to 1984, women's professionals were determined by their performance in national tournaments.
 From 1984 until March 2009, amateurs aspiring to become women professionals competed against each other in the Women's Professional Apprentice League (女流育成会 Joryū Ikuseikai), a system similar to the 3-dan League of the Professional Apprentice School.
 The winner of the league was promoted to women's professional 2-kyū.
 In April 2009, the JSA disbanded this system and merged it into the training group system.

 Akiko Takojima joined the JSA in 1974 becoming the first women's professional.
 She was also the first female to join the Apprentice School and reached 1-dan before withdrawing.
 She later left the JSA to join the LPSA.

 Naoko Hayashiba became the first women's professional to defeat a regular professional in 1991, but it was in an unofficial game.
 Hiroe Nakai became the first women's professional to defeat a regular professional in an official game in 1993.

 In February 2017, Karolina Styczyńska became the first non-Japanese to be awarded full professional status when she was promoted to the rank of women's professional 2-kyū.

 JSA women's professionals have their own voluntary association operating within the JSA called the Ladies Professional Players Group.
 The association was founded in 1989 and helps organize events involving JSA women's professionals designed to further the spread of shogi.